vhula/software-architecture/sa-clean-architecture/README.md

 converting data to the format most convenient for the use cases and external agency.

+Controllers are the entry points that provide access to the application.

+Gateways are the data providers.
+They are used to retrieve and store information.

 <h4>Frameworks and drivers</h4>

 All devices, DB, web, UI, and external interface details belong to the